-At Rawai Muay Thai camp we offer Muay Thai training and Muay Boran classes.
-We offer both group and private lessons.
-We offer two Muay Thai group classes daily.
-We are open year-round.
+At Rawai Muay Thai camp we offer Muay Thai, Muay Boran and Yoga classes.
+The Muay Thai classes are in both group and private formats.
+The Muay Thai training is daily, Monday to Saturday.
+The camp is open year-round.

 MUAY THAI TRAINING

 Rawai Muay Thai offers 100% authentic Muay Thai training.
 We are not a large “factory style” gym.
 By staying small we offer personal attention to all of our students.
 When you come to class the trainers get to know you and with time, you start to feel like part of our family.
 This is what sets us apart from other gyms.

 The owner of the camp, Tuk Rawai, grew up fighting in Bangkok and all around Thailand.
 He learnt his skills from grand masters and champions.
 Now he passes on that knowledge to our students.
 He follows the traditional methods of teaching, paying close attention to correct technique.

 The most import aspect of Muay Thai training is respect.
 Muay Thai is not only the national sport in Thailand, it is a way of life.
 Children start from a young age to box and to compete.
 Thai boxers train twice a day and fight regularly.
 Muay Thai fighters live together in the boxing camp.
 So even though Thai boxing is an individual sport, training is a group effort.
 Students from all over the world come to take part in this atmosphere, this Muay Thai family.

 The Muay Thai training at Rawai focuses on the fundamental fighting techniques including punching, kicking, knees, elbows, clinching, combinations, sparring, Wai Kru, fitness and conditioning.
 Once a week we also focus on Western boxing and Muay Boran (ancient style of fighting).